-I am pleased to present the Malden Public Schools Program of Studies for the 2023-2024 school year.
+For the third consecutive year, I am pleased to present the Malden Public Schools Handbook for the 2024-2025 school year.
 This document outlines the courses and programs we offer, along with the policies and procedures that guide our practices throughout our schools.